Classic Ausangate Trek 5 Days Itinerary | High-Altitude Trek in Peru

 • Reservation Policy

-Ausangate Trek Itinerary
+Classic Ausangate Trek Itinerary – 5 Days

-Day 1: Cusco – Pacchanta – Upis
+Day 1: Cusco – Pacchanta – Upis (Ausangate Trek Day 1)

-The Ausangate Trek begins with a hotel pick-up in Cusco at 4:30 a.m., followed by a three-hour drive to the community of Pacchanta (4,340 m / 14,239 ft), the starting point of our journey.
-Here, we will meet our team of horsemen and cooks, who will accompany us throughout the trek.
-After a nutritious breakfast, we prepare to begin our hike.
+Day 1 of the Ausangate Trek 5 Days itinerary begins with an early hotel pick-up in Cusco at 4:30 a.m., followed by a scenic three-hour drive to the Andean community of Pacchanta (4,340 m / 14,239 ft), the starting point of the trek.

 • Distance: 6 km (3.7 mi)